brodmc/brodmc.github.io/_posts/2025-8-8-is-uni-worth-it.md

  **yes**

-Even if it's long and difficult
+Even if it's long and difficult.

-Even if you have a friend that *"didn't even use 90% of my degree!"*
+Even if you have a friend that *"didn't even use 90% of my degree!"*.

 Even if your personal hobbies have always involved computers...
 Especially even then.
 No one gives a shit about your gaming hobbies and no it doesn't translate exactly to IT skills.